Syndrome aware mitigation of logical errors: Appendix

 \subsubsection{Steane code}

-We use Steane's code, a $[[7,1,3]]$ CSS code, to fully simulate the methods discussed above for the case of a single logical qubit memory.
+We use Steane's \( [\![7,1,3]\!] \) code to fully simulate the methods discussed above for deep memory circuits on a single logical qubit.

 For syndrome extraction, we employ the 1-FT scheme of Ref.~\cite{Chao_2018}.
-This scheme uses one ancilla qubit to measure the syndrome and an additional ancilla to flag hook errors.
+This scheme uses one ancilla qubit for syndrome measurement and an additional ancilla qubit to flag hook errors.
 The measurement procedure is adaptive and consists of flagged and unflagged rounds.
 In the first round, syndromes are measured sequentially using flagged gadgets.
 If a flag or nontrivial syndrome is detected, the round is terminated and \emph{all} syndromes are subsequently measured using unflagged gadgets.
 If no such event occurs, the second round is skipped.
 Recovery is performed using a lookup table (LUT) that applies minimal-weight decoding conditioned on which gadget triggered the flag.
+Since there are six stabilizer generators \(|\mathcal{P}_7/\mathcal S|=4^7/2^6=256\).
+The flag register takes 7 possible values: one value indicating that no flag was raised, and six values specifying which stabilizer gadget raised the flag.
+Thus, there are \(7\cdot 2^6 = 448\) possible flagged syndrome outcomes.
+Let us introduce some useful notation.
+Denote by \(\mathcal{R}_{\mathcal{S}}\) a set of representatives for the cosets \(\mathcal{P}_7/\mathcal{S}\) of the stabilizer group.
+In the notation of Appendix~\ref{Appendix: setup}, we have \(\mathcal{R}_{\mathcal{S}}=\{\sigma_{\mathrm{corr}}^a\sigma_{\mathrm{log}}^b\}_{a,b}\).
+To avoid cluttering the equations, throughout this section we will denote the coset representatives by \(\sigma\).
+We will choose the coset representative of \(\mathcal{S}\) to be \(I \in \mathcal{P}_7\).
+Further, denote by \(G\) the faulty error-correction cycle.

-Our circuit-level noise model consists of a two-qubit depolarizing channel applied after each CNOT with probability $\epsilon_{ph}$, an $X$ error occurring with probability $\epsilon_{ph}/2$ after each reset operation, and an identical error applied before measurements of the two ancilla qubits.
-We assume noiseless state preparation and encoding and noiseless final measurements of the data qubits.
+Our circuit-level noise model consists of a two-qubit depolarizing channel applied after each CNOT with probability \(\epsilon\), an \(X\) error after each reset operation with probability \(\epsilon/2\), and an identical \(X\) error before each ancilla measurement.
+We assume the initial logical state preparation and final logical measurement in the circuit are fault-free.

-This code permits a direct P2LC per syndrome thanks to the small number of stabilizer group cosets, namely $2^{7+1}=256$, the total number of syndromes (only $448$), and the relatively small depth and width of the syndrome-extraction gadgets.
-These features enable us to use brute-force enumeration of all fault paths with weight $\le 2$, that is, we consider all faults paths with one input error together with a single internal fault, or no input error and two internal faults.
-Using this enumeration we compute the joint distribution $\mathbb{P}(s, \sigma_{out}|\sigma_{in})$, where $\sigma_{in}$ and $\sigma_{out}$ are coset representatives of the input and output Pauli operators, and $s$ is the measured syndrome.
-This joint distribution fully characterizes the faulty EC cycle and, in particular, allows us to compute the logical channels described in Appendix \ref{Sec: logical channels}.